WHMIS - Glossary - N-Z

-Self-heating substances and mixtures – hazardous products classified in this hazard class are solid or liquid products that self-heat and consequently may catch fire, or that may catch fire when in large quantities.
-These solid or liquid products are liable to self-heat by reaction with air and without energy supply.
-These products differ from pyrophoric substances in that they will ignite only after a longer period of time or when in large amounts.
+Self-heating substances and mixtures –hazardous products classified in this hazard class are solid or liquid products that self-heat and consequently may catch fire, or that may catch fire when in large quantities.
+These products are liable to self-heat by reaction with air and without energy supply.
+They differ from pyrophoric substances in that they will ignite only after a longer period of time or when in large amounts.

 Self-reactive substances and mixtures – hazardous products classified in this hazard class may cause a fire or explosion if heated.
 These products are liable to undergo a strongly exothermic (producing heat and energy) decomposition, having a heat of decomposition equal to or greater than 300 J/g, even without participation of oxygen.

 Serious eye damage/eye irritation – see “Serious eye damage” and/or “Eye irritation”.

 Serious eye damage – hazardous products classified for Serious eye damage, as part of the Serious Eye Damage/Eye Irritation hazard class, can produce tissue damage in the eye or serious physical decay of vision occurring after exposure of the eye to a mixture or substance that is irreversible or not fully reversed within 21 days.
 Effects could include permanently impaired vision or blindness.